Technology Tales

 • Switch to next desktop: Windows key + Ctrl + Right arrow

 Otherwise, stability is excellent for a preview of a version of Windows that is early on its road to final release.
 An upgrade to a whole new build went smoothly when initiated following a prompt from the operating system itself.
-All installed applications were retained and a new taskbar button for notifications made its appearance alongside the existing Action Centre icon.
-So far, I am unsure what this does and whether the Action Centre button will be replaced in the fullness of time but I am happy to await where things go with this.
+All installed applications were retained, and a new taskbar button for notifications made its appearance alongside the existing Action Centre icon.
+So far, I am unsure what this does and whether the Action Centre button will be replaced in the fullness of time, yet I am happy to await where things go with this.

-All is polished up to now and there is nothing to suggest that Windows 10 will not be to 8.x what 7 was to Vista.
-The Start Screen has been dispatched after what has proved to be a misadventure on the part of Microsoft.
-The PC still is with us and touchscreen devices like tablets are augmenting it instead of replacing it for any tasks involving some sort of creation.
+All is polished up to now, and there is nothing to suggest that Windows 10 will not be to 8.x what 7 was to Vista.
+The Start Screen has been dispatched after what has proved to be a misadventure for Microsoft.
+Regardless of what was hyped a few years ago, the PC still is with us; touchscreen devices like tablets are augmenting it instead of replacing it for any tasks involving some sort of creation.
 If anything, we have seen the PC evolve with laptops perhaps becoming more like the Surface Pro, at least when it comes to hybrid devices.
-However, we are not as happy smudge our PC screens quite like those on phones and tablets so a return to a more keyboard and mouse centred approach for some devices is a welcome one.
+However, we are not as happy to smudge our PC screens quite like those on phones and tablets, so a return to a more keyboard and mouse centred approach for some devices is welcome.

-What I have here are just a few observations and there is more elsewhere, including a useful article by Ed Bott on ZDNet.
+What I have here are just a few observations; there are more elsewhere, including a useful article by Ed Bott on ZDNet.
 All in all, we are early in the process for Windows 10 and, though it looks favourable so far, I will continue to keep an eye on how it progresses.
-It needs to be less experimental than Windows 8.x and it certainly is less schizophrenic and should not be a major jump for users of Windows 7.
+The need to be less experimental than Windows 8.x is being fulfilled: so far, it certainly is less schizophrenic and should not be a major jump for users of Windows 7.

 Automatically enabling your network connection at startup on CentOS 7